skip to main content

 Cons

-• Unsatisfying original programming
+• Unsatisfying RSN coverage

 If you want a solid blend of sports and entertainment, YouTube TV offers the best of both worlds.
-You’ll get 100+ live channels, including popular non-sport favorites like AMC, Comedy Central, Disney Channel, Syfy, and more.
+You’ll get 100+ live channels, including popular non-sport favorites like AMC, Comedy Central, Disney Channel, and Syfy.
 With a sleek and familiar interface, YouTube TV is an excellent service overall, which is why it’s our favorite live TV streaming service at CableTV.com.

 Unfortunately, none of those games you record will come from MLB Network or NHL Network.
 (Sorry, baseball and hockey fans.
 YouTube TV doesn’t carry those channels.)
-Still, YouTube TV gives you a lot of sports and entertainment channels for $72.99/mo.
+Still, YouTube TV gives you a lot of sports and entertainment networks for $72.99/mo.

 • ACC Network